laurenclark/cookie-tool/README.md

 - Yarn

-__Run Development output to Development__
+__Run Development__

 `yarn dev`

+You can edit the sass and JS here with hot module reloading.
+Oututs to `development` Sass gets compiled by Parcel.
+You need to include the path to the main.sass file in the index.html head

+public/index -> `<link rel="stylesheet" href="../src/styles/main.sass" />`

+If you want to test the injected styles, you can comment out the above line in the head and remove the `if (process.env.NODE_ENV === 'production')` in src/rawCookie.js

 __Run Clean__

 `yarn clean`

-__Run Prod Build to Dist__
+ This wipes the Development and Dist folders, and the cache.

+__Compile JS__

+`yarn build-js`

+Compile the JS package using Babel and Babel Core JS Regenerator package is needed if you want to use promises and imports/exports

+⚠️ If you're not supporting IE, it's recommended you change the `browserslist` in `package.json` to not target it and older browsers, then recompile/rebundle.
+You can shave off about 40kb of excess JS and CSS.

+__Compile Styles__

+Runs using dart-sass on the CLI.
+Autoprefixes and minifies, outputs to `dist`

+__Update Styles To Inject__

+`yarn update-styles-to-inject`

+Requires a compiled and minified css file to be in `dist` Reads the file and converts it to a .js export `src/styles/compiledCSS.js`

+__Bundle__

-`yarn build`
+`yarn bundle-for-prod`

-__✏️✏️ To Edit the Styles__

-1. Include main.sass in src/main.js at the top
-2. Make and preview your edits
-3. Run "Build"
-4. Take the minified styles and add them to the string in src/compiledStyles.js to be injected into the head
-5. Comment out main.sass or next time you run there will be conflict between the styles in head and the sass
+Runs `clean` then `build-styles` then `update-styles-to-inject` and finally `build-js` Compiles the sass, recreates the JS expport for use in rawCookie.js for injection and then bundles the JS again including the changed styles.

+If you only changed the JS you only need to run `build-js`

 __Nice to Have__

-- Automate the minifying and stringing of the styles.
-- Automate renaming the script to output as rawCookie.js on compile (strip the suffix)
 - Add fetch with polyfill to get all the config data + loading styles for disclosures

+- <del>✅ Automate the minifying and stringing of the styles.</del>
+- <del>✅ Automate renaming the script to output as rawCookie.js on compile (strip the suffix) </del>
-- Add all the global config like privacy policy link, bools to show etc.
+- <del>✅ Add all the global config like privacy policy link, bools to show etc. </del>